onflow/sc-eng-gaming/README.md

 The contracts in this repos have been deployed to

-If you want to play this game on testnet in a fully fledged Hybrid Custody dApp, check out our demo implementation [here](https://walletless-arcade-game.vercel.app/).
+If you want to play this game on testnet in a fully fledged Hybrid Custody app, check out our demo implementation [here](https://walletless-arcade-game.vercel.app/).

 As for good old fashioned self-custody, while you won't be able to perform TicketToken minting, you can play RockPaperScissors Matches using your own wallet and NFTs.
 You could however use your own NFTs to engage with the contracts via Flow CLI, [FlowRunner](https://runflow.pratikpatel.io/) or [Raft](https://raft.page/nvdtf/welcome-to-raft).
 Here's how: